belgattitude/php-java-bridge/README.md

-# Unofficial repository for the [PHP/Java bridge](http://php-java-bridge.sourceforge.net/pjb/).
+# Unofficial fork of the [PHP/Java bridge](http://php-java-bridge.sourceforge.net/pjb/) server.

 The VM Bridge is a network protocol which can be used to connect a native script engine, for example PHP, with a Java VM.
 To get more information have a